nxthdr/risotto/README.md

 By default, Risotto listens on port `4000` for BMP messages.
 Additionally, a Prometheus HTTP endpoint is available at `http://localhost:8080/metrics` to monitor the collector's performance and statistics.

+## State Management

+Risotto maintains a state representing connected routers and their associated BGP peers and announced prefixes.
+This state is dumped to a file at specified intervals.
+This state addresses two challenges when handling BMP data:
+- **Duplicate announcements** from BMP session resets, where the router resends all active prefixes to the collector after a restart or connectivity issue.
+- **Missing withdraws** that occur when a BGP session goes down and the router is implemented not to send the withdraws messages, or when the collector experiences downtime.
+These scenarios can result in stale or inaccurate BGP state in downstream systems.

+Risotto checks each incoming update against its state.
+If the prefix is already present, the update is not sent downstream.
+Missing withdraws are generated synthetically when receiving Peer Down notifications, if the withdraws have not been sent by the router, by using the prefixes stored in the state for this router and downed peer.

+When the collector restarts, Risotto infers any missing withdraws from the initial Peer Up sequence, ensuring the database remains accurate despite downtime.
+However, any announcements received after the last saved state may be replayed.
+In short, Risotto guarantees a consistent database state, though it may contain some duplicate announcements following a restart.

+Conversely, Risotto can be configured to stream updates to the event pipeline as is by disabling the state usage.

 ## Contributing

 Refer to the Docker Compose [integration](./integration/) tests to try Risotto locally.
-The setup includes two routers sharing updates announced between them, and transmitting BMP messages to Risotto.
+The setup includes BIRD and GoBGP routers announcing BGP updates between them, and transmitting BMP messages to Risotto.